Just For Fun

-My side lost all of its matches in an otherwise forgettable World Cup.
+In 2011, my side lost all of its matches in an otherwise forgettable World Cup.
 In 1999, I was reported for having a suspect action and reinvented myself as an offspinner.

 I was the captain of my side for the first two World Cups and captained my country to its first Test series victory in 1985.